Area of Emphasis: Global Health & Environment

 Students with interests in global health and environment can gain valuable skills, including:

-- an understanding of the sources, pathways, exposures, health impacts, and control measures for global environmental pollutants -- including environmentally mediated infectious diseases -- at the household, community, regional, and global levels;
+- an understanding of the sources, pathways, exposures, health impacts, and control measures for global environmental pollutants -- including pesticides, air pollution, vector-borne diseases, greenhouse gases, waterborne infectious diseases, and industrial contaminants -- at the household, workplace, community, regional, and global levels;

 - an appreciation of the statistical and epidemiological techniques used to establish causal links between environmental contaminants and ill-health;